jeromerg/NCase/README.md

 });
 ```

-It looks very similar to a conventional unit tests with the three groups *Arrange, Act and Assert*.
+It looks very similar to conventional unit tests with the three groups *Arrange, Act and Assert*.
 So you will easily adopt NCase in your daily work.
 But contrary to conventional tests, this one actually covers 6 test cases instead of 1!
 Why?
-Because the assignments of properties `Age`, `Sex` and `HasPenicillin` are located within a definition of type `AllCombinations`.
-So Ncase performs the cartesian product of all assignments grouped by property.
-In this case, it generates 6 test cases: 3 x 2 x 1 = 6.
+Because the properties `Age`, `Sex` and `HasPenicillin` are assigned multiple times inside a definition of type `AllCombinations`.
+In that case, Ncase performs the cartesian product of all assignments grouped by property.
+Here, it generates 6 test cases: 3 x 2 x 1 = 6.

-On every replayed test case, the `ActAndAssert` method invoke the Statement Lambda containing the act and asserts.
+NCase replays each test case one by one and calls the act and asserts declared in `ActAndAssert(...)`.

 Installation
 ------------